gvwilson/sdxjs/conclusion/index.md

 title: "Conclusion"
 ---

-We have come a long way since we listed the contents of a directory in [%x systems-programming %].
+We have come a long way since we listed the contents of a directory in [%x sysprog %].
 Saving files in version control, making sure code meets style rules, debugging it and bundling it (hopefully in that order)---programmers do these things every day,